sunholo-data/sunholo-py/docs/blog/2025-09-20-ai-protocols.md

 - [MIT report: 95% of generative AI pilots at companies are failing | Fortune](https://fortune.com/2025/08/18/mit-report-95-percent-generative-ai-pilots-at-companies-failing-cfo/)

 But that tells only part of the story.
 What they don't say is why.
-One reason could be that to stay relevant, AI tool needed custom integration with every requested data source and AI systems, and that home-spun solutions to connect quickly become outdated as the rapid pace of improvements outpaces developer project time.
+One reason could be that to stay relevant, AI tools needed custom integration with every requested data source and AI systems, and that home-spun solutions to connect quickly become outdated as the rapid pace of improvements outpaces developer project time.

-This is where our story takes an interesting turn.
+Whats the answer?
+Standardisation.
+And its that experience from thousands of AI deployments across the world that gave the feedback necessary for standard protocols to emerge.

 ## The Protocols Emerge (MCP & A2A)

 In November 2024, Anthropic released the [Model Context Protocol (MCP)](https://www.anthropic.com/news/model-context-protocol), but this wasn't just another standard.
-It was an admission that the entire industry had been doing it wrong.
-MCP isn't particularly special in its properties—much like HTTP wasn't special.
-The magic comes when everyone adopts it.
+It was an admission that the AI industry needed standards for what everyone was building, but in slightly different ways.
+MCP isn't particularly unique in its properties—much like HTTP wasn't.
+The value of a protocol comes only if and when it gains widespread adoption.

 Anthropic was the perfect source for this protocol.
-They're respected by developers for their coding capabilities but also neutral enough—deployed across Google Cloud, AWS, and Azure—to be trusted by everyone.
+They're respected by developers for their model's coding capabilities but also neutral enough, being deployed across Google Cloud, AWS, and Azure, to be trusted by everyone.

 Then in April 2025, Google announced the Agent2Agent (A2A) protocol, backed by 50+ tech companies